A Must-Read Article to Save You Time and Money on Your Website Project

 Custom theme and graphics:

 It goes without saying that your website should be branded with your logo, colors, graphics, fonts (when possible) and overall brand style.
-If you are using WordPress as the platform, we generally recommend a custom child theme rather than a custom theme.
+If you are hire a WordPress web design company as the platform, we generally recommend a custom child theme rather than a custom theme.

 Responsive design means your website should function well and look good on phones, tablets and mobile devices.